gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-vs-3d-library.md

 math although there is arguably nothing that makes them 3D.
 They're a math library.
 You use them for math whether or not that math is 1D, 2D, 3D, whatever.
 But ultimately, WebGL only rasterizes.
-You have to provide it with clipspace coordinates that represent what you want drawn.
+You have to provide it with clip space coordinates that represent what you want drawn.
 Sure you provide a x,y,z,w and it divides by W before rendering but that's hardly enough to qualify WebGL as a 3D library.
-In the 3D libraries you supply 3D data, the libraries take care of calculating clipspace points from 3D.
+In the 3D libraries you supply 3D data, the libraries take care of calculating clip space points from 3D.

 I hope you at least understand where I'm coming from when I say WebGL is not a 3D library.
 I hope you'll also realize that a 3D library should handle the 3D for you.
 OpenGL did.
 Three.js does.
 OpenGL ES 2.0 and WebGL do not.
-Therefore they argubly don't belong in the same broad category of "3D libraries".
+Therefore they arguably don't belong in the same broad category of "3D libraries".

 The point of all of this is to give a developer that is new to WebGL